CAE SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against CAE,...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- , LA - - ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against CAE, Inc. (NYSE: CAE), if they purchased the Company's shares between February 11, 2022 and May 21, 2024, inclusive (the“Class Period”).
-This action is pending in the United States District Court for the Southern District of New York.
+NEW ORLEANS, Aug.
+23, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against CAE, Inc. (NYSE: CAE ), if they purchased the Company's shares between February 11, 2022 and May 21, 2024, inclusive (the "Class Period").

 Get Help